Don't just do Rockynats. Do Rocky!

 • Take to the beautifully arched balconies of Riverston Tearooms and enjoy a cafe lunch and coffee while you watch the action along the Riverside Precinct.

 • Feeling extra famished?
 Wrap your mouth around one of the local's worst kept secrets - a sub from Rocky's iconic sandwich bar Captain Nemo's.
-Located 350m from the CBD Precinct in William Street.
-Locals are known to boast about their home-made mayo, but if you're looking for something a little more spicy, jump onboard their special Supercharged Sriracha Mayo made just for Rockynats 05!
+Located 350m from the CBD Precinct in William Street on weekdays, and at their northside location on Saturday as well.

 • Feed your hunger with a filling pub meal from one of the local nearby hotels.
 Heritage Hotel offers epic views of the street drags while you down that parmi and beer.
-For a more quiet setting, Headricks Lane, located 200 metres from the street drags, offers a more quiet setting to kick back with a cold one among friends for lunch and dinner.
+For a quieter setting, Headricks Lane, located 200 metres from the street drags, offers a setting to kick back with a cold one among friends for lunch and dinner.

-• A short 2 minute walk from the Showgrounds Precinct will take you to one of Rockhampton's local hotel The Lionleigh boasting delicious hearty meals for lunch and dinner!
-Perfect pit stop before catching the evening's Speedway Action at Rockynats 05.
+• A short 2-minute walk from the Showgrounds Precinct will take you to one of Rockhampton's local hotel The Lionleigh boasting delicious hearty meals for lunch and dinner!
+Perfect pit stop before catching the evening's Speedway Action at Rockynats 06.

 • Check out more dining options around the region here.